notAvailable73/IUT-Course-Evaluation-Helper-Extension/Readme.md

 For **IUT students**, evaluating each course every semester involves answering around 36 questions: 9 are text boxes, and 27 are radio buttons where students rate from 1 to 5 stars.
 This process is very time-consuming, especially with 10 or more courses to evaluate.

 This extension is created to save time.
 With one click, all questions will be filled with your provided values.
-Three questions are skipped as we believe those questions are important to be filled by students.

 ## Download and Installation Guide